 By combining insights from extensive literature review and research in the field, we identified several key principles to incorporate into our designs:

-- Graphical support using icons, pictures, etc. is key.
+- Graphical support using icons, illustrations, and images is key.
 Studies have shown that illiterate users cannot navigate fully text-based systems independently, even with a great deal of prompting and assistance.

 - Visual representations of concepts and objects are never "standard" and can vary significantly in different cultural and societal contexts.
 Iconography used in any system should undergo rigorous user testing.